ASL video of the page's content

 The MAB-Mackay Rehabilitation Centre (MMRC) was established in December 2006, through the merger of the Montreal Association for the Blind (MAB) and the Mackay Rehabilitation Centre.

 Together, these two long standing private not-for-profit health and social services establishments of Montreal, have served the population of Montreal for over 240 years.

 Today, all vision rehabilitation services are offered on an external basis.
 The Philip E. Layton School of the English Montreal School board also operates on a non-residential basis at the MAB site, offering education services to the visually impaired.

-The Mackay Rehabilitation Centre is itself the result of a merger in 1960 of two Montreal institutions, the Mackay Institution for Protestant Deaf Mutes and the School for Crippled Children.
-The Mackay Institution was founded in 1869 by Thomas Widd, while the School for Crippled Children begun in 1916.
+The Mackay Rehabilitation Centre is the result of a merger in 1960 of two Montreal institutions, the Mackay Institution for Protestant Deaf Mutes and the School for Crippled Children.
+The Mackay Institution was founded in 1869 by Thomas Widd, while the School for Crippled Children began in 1916.
 After their merger a new site was constructed on Decarie Boulevard.
 At the time the Centre housed a residential school and rehabilitation centre for 59 Deaf and motor-impaired children.